 This was great news for those that only had small amounts of KrisFlyer miles, or those with expiring balances.
 It also puts Singapore Airlines and it’s KrisFlyer program on par with other frequent flyer programs.

 How do you book with Pay with KrisFlyer Miles?

-When Singapore Airlines released the details of this new offering it actually launched a specific website explain what it is and how to use it.
-You can find the website here: www.paywithkrisflyermiles.com.
+When Singapore Airlines released the details of this new offering it actually launched a specific website explain what it is and how to use it – but they’ve since removed it.

 What’s a KrisFlyer Mile worth when using the Pay with KrisFlyer Miles Option?